gsewalt/gsewalt/README.md

     <a href="https://www.linkedin.com/in/gregory-sewalt-24942657"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 </div>

 As a cybersecurity professional and enthusiast, I thrive on solving complex challenges through hands-on, real-world applications.
 From vulnerability management to threat detection, my work allows me to explore the dynamic and ever-evolving cybersecurity landscape.
-I invite you to explore these projects and case studies to see the practical and innovatie solutions I’ve implemented to strengthen cybersecurity operations and enhance organizational resilience.
+I invite you to explore these projects and case studies to see the practical and innovative solutions I’ve implemented to strengthen cybersecurity operations and enhance organizational resilience.

 ## ⚠️ Vulnerability Management